operator-framework/rukpak/docs/provisioners/registry.md

 ## Summary

-The `registry` provisioner is a core Rukpak provisioner that knows how to interact with bundles of a particular format.
+The `registry` provisioner is one of core Rukpak [provisioners](https://github.com/operator-framework/rukpak/tree/main/internal/provisioner) that knows how to interact with bundles of a particular format.
 These `registry+v1` bundles, or `registry` bundles, are container images containing a set of static Kubernetes YAML manifests organized in the legacy Operator Lifecycle Manger (OLM) format.
 For more information on the `registry+v1` format, see the [OLM packaging doc](https://olm.operatorframework.io/docs/tasks/creating-operator-manifests/).